Edifier W288BT Review | Affordable Wireless Sport Headphones

 Violinder – Raindrops

-- The Piano/Violin tone are well bodied and has good sharpness at the high frequency but it lean towards the warm sounding type, not the sharp-crystal–pitch sound but still good in my book.
+The piano and violin tone are well bodied and has good sharpness at the high frequency.
+The tone leans towards the warm sounding type and not the sharp-crystal–pitch sound but it is still good in my book.
 No extra shine needed just spot on.
 The bass or drum overpowers the piano tone slightly but it does not cause any muffle sound to the piano and violin tones, there a clear separation between them.

 Pentatonix – See Through

-I would say this Sport IEM is good from the low bass frequency to the upper-mids.
-I feel audio quality wise is much better than the W293BT that we review (here) especially at the mids to the high range of frequency, the sounds is clearer.
-The IEM is also much powerful even at lower volume(audible levels).
-Check out some of our edifier review here.
-I hope to see Edifier updating this sport IEM with active noise cancelling or improve the battery life (the battery place at controller side + buds) in the future since they got the basics right.
+I would say this sport IEMs is good from the low bass frequency to the upper mids end.
+I feel audio quality wise this model W288BT is better than the W293BT especially at the mid to the high range of frequency, the sounds is clearer.
+The IEMs also much powerful even at lower volume(audible levels).
+I hope to see Edifier updates this sport IEMs with active noise cancelling in the near future since they have the basics right.